ohduran/ohduran.github.io/_posts/2018-10-19-how-to-read-a-book.md

 Our relationship with the outside world is like messages inside a bottle.
 Books are one way to communicate with our world in a timeless way, learn from an absent teacher.

 Reading actively, enjoy reading and what you read, is not only good in itself, but also a means to an end: advancement in your career for starters, but also advancement in your growth as a person and the growth of the mind, keeping it alive, healthy and alert.
 So read, read, and keep reading.
 And be guided by this practical book on how to read.

+If we were to reduce this book into one paragraph, it would be this: reading actively is all about caring about what you read.
+You must be selective in what you read, thus you are expected to choose what you read, and not be asked to read something.
+In my position, I demand from my next book to explain to me how to care about what I do.
+And thus, the book I'm reading next is Skin in the Game, by Nassim Taleb.

+See you next time!